 The members of the MRWA Trails Committee are responsible for planning for the future of the McIntosh Run trail system, and for day-to-day decisions on trail maintenance and construction.
 The Trails Committee reports to the MRWA Board of Directors.
 Each member of the Trails Committee has a duty to act honestly and in good faith with a view to the best interests of the MRWA, the Watershed, landowners, and the trails.

-Lawrence Plug Chair (Herring Cove) I’ve benefited from singletrack trails all my life –from walking to school, to hiking and riding my mountain bike.
+Lawrence Plug Chair (Herring Cove) I’ve benefited from singletrack trails all my life –from walking to school, to backpacking and climbing, to riding my mountain bike.
 I want more people to have that opportunity.
 I’m a professor at Dalhousie in Earth Science and in the College of Sustainability, and in the past worked in forestry and landscaping.
-Singletrack combines things that interest me: dirt, water, rock, conservation, and human well-being.
-Mix in sweat, good times, great people, sweet lines — it’s awesome!
-At MRWA I lay out and build trail, manage map data, and generally try to chip in on important funding and permitting processes.
+Singletrack combines many things that interest me: dirt, water, rock, land conservation, and human well-being.
+Mix in sweat, good times, cooperation with great people — it’s awesome!

 Alice Morgan (Fergusons Cove) Alice Morgan is a conservationist, mother, hiker, and biker who lives in Fergusons Cove.
 Alice brings over 10 years of experience working in conservation and environmental advocacy in Nova Scotia.
 She’s a member of the MRWA Board, and became a member of the MRWA Trails Committee to help create sustainable outdoor recreation infrastructure for her family and community to enjoy for years to come.
 Alice believes spending time in wild spaces is important for our physical, mental, and emotional health.